juamal2/names/README.md

+Juamal doesn't matter
 John is here
+Raf hes entered the building
-Deng has been added, celebrate
+Deng has been added, celebrate tyler has been added
 Chris is here in 6th place
-tyler has been added

-Raf hes entered the building

-this has taken way too long